 Alkyd varnish is not common these days.
-A repeat of many of the uses as it’s water-based version.
-Higher percentage of solids allow for more of the coating to remain behind on the surface with each coat.
-Solvent based Urethane Varnishes tend to punch up the colour of the natural wood more than water based whether on the bare wood or over a stain.
-Solvent based Urethanes slowly age and will add a warmer look over time.
-Some people prefer this look and believe it adds character to the surfaces.
-Solvent based Urethane Varnish must be cleaned with solvents and the odour can be quite strong, when compared to water-based coatings.
+The higher percentage of solids means more of the coating will remain on the surface then the water-based version..
+Solvent-Based Urethane Varnish tends to punch up the colour of the natural wood more than water-based urethane, either on the bare wood or over a stain.
+Solvent-Based Urethanes age slowly and will gain a warmer look over time.
+Some people prefer this look and believe it adds rich character to the floor.
+Keep in mind that Solvent-Based Urethane Varnish must be cleaned with solvents and the odour can be quite strong, when compared to water-based coatings.

-Typically used on hardwood flooring to protect the natural wood (or as a topcoat over coloured stain), our polyurethane clear coat varnish, either by itself or modified with Acrylic, provides a clear wood finish to protect your floors.
-A polyurethane finish is also a good top coating solution for furniture refinishing.
+Typically applied on hardwood flooring to protect the natural wood, or as a topcoat over coloured stain.
+Our polyurethane clear coat varnish, either by itself or modified with Acrylic, provides a clear wood finish to protect your floors.
+This polyurethane finish is also a good top coating solution for refinishing furniture.

-These coatings are tough enough for gymnasium floors and other commercial applications and are easy to apply by the homeowners or professionals alike with water clean-up and relatively low odour.
-Water based Urethane Varnish discolours very slowly as time marches on because of the Urethane.
+Polyurethane water-based coatings are tough enough for gymnasium floors and other commercial applications.
+They are easy to apply by homeowners & professionals alike, with an easy water clean-up and relatively low odour.

 Moisture Cured Urethanes